CongducPham/PRIMA-Intel-IrriS/Arduino/README.md

 Arduino_LoRa_SX12XX_Ping_OLED Arduino code
 ===================================

-The `Arduino_LoRa_SX12XX_Ping_OLED.ino` code is a simple field tester tool that can be flashed on a dedicated device to perform field coverage tests.
+The `Arduino_LoRa_SX12XX_Ping_OLED.ino` code is a simple Field Tester tool that can be flashed on a dedicated device to perform field coverage tests.
 This dedicated device can be built very similarly to an INTEL-IRRIS sensor device.

-The field tester device will send every 120s a `Confirmed Data Up` LoRaWAN packet to the INTEL-IRRIS WaziGate gateway to request a downlink acknowledgment packet.
+The Field Tester device will send every 120s a `Confirmed Data Up` LoRaWAN packet to the INTEL-IRRIS WaziGate gateway to request a downlink acknowledgment packet.
 If the device receives such acknowledgement it would indicate that the uplink packet has been successfully received by the INTEL-IRRIS WaziGate.
-When deploying INTEL-IRRIS soil humidity sensor devices, the field tester device is useful to determine whether the device can reach the gateway, without having to check on the gateway itself.
+When deploying INTEL-IRRIS soil humidity sensor devices, the Field Tester device is useful to determine whether the device can reach the gateway, without having to check on the gateway itself.

-The field tester device supports a small OLED screen that will indicate if the downlink acknowledgment packet has been received by the field tester device or not.
+The Field Tester device supports a small OLED screen that will indicate if the downlink acknowledgment packet has been received by the field tester device or not.

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/field-tester-oled.JPG" width="400">